saakethk/llm-research/README.md

-# map-research
+# llm-research
-A repository where I learn MCP and test things out.
+This is a repository of all my LLM research.
+So that I can continue to learn about current and trending technologies relating to the subject.